hendrixjoseph/hendrixjoseph.github.io/_posts/2018-12-03-quick-life-update.md

 keywords: [life update]
 ---

 It's been nearly two weeks since I've posted anything.
-In fact, tomoroow marks two weeks since [my last post]({{ site.url }}/november-2018-blog-statistics/).
+In fact, tomorrow marks two weeks since [my last post]({{ site.url }}/november-2018-blog-statistics/).
 This is mostly because I'v been under the weather (idiom for being sick for my non-native English readers).

 Thanksgiving festivities also took a bit of the first week of my hiatus.
 I've also been working hard on the bathroom remodel.
 This is [the bathroom remodel I've been working on since February]({{ site.url }}/master-bath-remodel-demolition/) - before [my son was born]({{ site.url }}/life-update/).